JOIN TODAY!

 Notice these four points:

-A. Baptism commemorates Christ's death, burial, and resurrection.
+A. Baptism commemorates Yahushua's death, burial, and resurrection.

 B. It symbolizes the death and burial of the old man of sin.

-C. It represents resurrection to newness of life in Christ Jesus.
+C. It represents resurrection to newness of life in the Anointed, Yahushua.

 D. It indicates the washing away of sin (Acts 22:16).

-Since baptism commemorates the death, burial, and resurrection of Christ, and Jesus died and rose but once, those who immerse the individual three times instead of once miss the important point of Jesus' sacrifice once for all (1 Peter 3:18).
+Since baptism commemorates the death, burial, and resurrection of the Anointed One, and Yahushua died and rose but once, those who immerse the individual three times instead of once miss the important point of Yahushua's sacrifice once for all (1 Peter 3:18).

 Those who baptize the candidate face down, depart from the regular mode of burial.
 The old man of sin must die and be buried, and the new man (Ephesians 4:22, 24) be brought forth to walk in newness of life (Romans 6:4).